Hybrid Consensus Algorithm

 This creates a huge financial disincentive to misbehave and addresses one of the most critical security concerns with standard PoW applications.

-After all, if a miner gathers enough hashpower to manipulate the network (eg. with a 51% attack) and decides to do so, there are no real consequences to their actions (as we have seen in the past with Ethereum Classic, for example), once no one can realistically break into their premises and seize their mining equipment.
+After all, if a miner gathers enough hashpower to manipulate the network (eg. with a 51% attack) and decides to do so, there are no real consequences to their actions (), once no one can realistically break into their premises and seize their mining equipment.
 Also, these individuals are often anonymous, so any legal and/or criminal accountability is also very unlikely.

 With having validator keys that can be revoked at any time, and their funds consigned, it is much less likely for them to misbehave, as they will not only have a lot to lose financially, but the fact their identities are known and verified means that legal accountability is at stake, and if a validator misbehave they can be held personally responsible for their actions.